This post may contain affiliate links. Read my full disclosure policy here.

 5. Fruit Herbal Tea Blend

 Trying to buy for that non-coffee drinker in the family?
 Unique and fragrant teas are always a good choice.
 Frontier Co-op is an organization that believes in quality-grown organic products.
-With every cup of tea you are being good to yourself and the earth.
-Plus, Frontier Co-op gives 4% of their annual net income to a number of charities. [$20.50 on Frontier Co-op]
+With every cup of this tea you are being good to yourself and the earth.
+Plus, Frontier Co-op gives 4% of their annual net income to a number of charities.

 6. Liquid Hand Soap

 Many illnesses around the world can be prevented with a simple solution that many of us take for granted every day—hand soap.
-Every time you buy a Soapbox item, a bar of soap is donated to areas around the world that lack essential hygiene products.
-So, not only are you helping others avoid preventable illness, you are also getting a household basic in deliciously smelling scents. [$4.49 on Soapbox]
+Every time you buy a Soapbox item like this delightful hand soap, a bar of soap is donated to areas around the world that lack essential hygiene products.
+So, not only are you helping others avoid preventable illness, you are also getting a household basic in deliciously smelling scents.

 7. Hand-Dyed Scarf

-Another beautiful example of Haitian artistry from Jesus Economy, are handmade scarves colored with a process called batik.
-Hot wax is applied to the cloth and then dyed different colors.
-However, these unique clothing accents are not only beautiful, they also help Haitian artisans retain their jobs and fight poverty. [$25.00 on Jesus Economy]
+Another beautiful example of Indian artistry from Ten Thousand Villages are these handmade scarves.
+These unique clothing accents are not only beautiful, but they also help artisans fight poverty.

 8. Fair Trade Coffee